 This is the first article in our series 'Emerse on Quality' where we discuss important topics in digital advertising quality control.
 We have decided to break down the big topic of quality into several small and more easily accessible chunks.
 We identify what we call 'defect' ad impressions and what advertisers can do to avoid buying them.
 With the purpose of increasing quality of ad campaigns and thereby also ad campaign performance.

-Before we start we want to mention that Emerse works for advertisers to deliver quality and cost controlled programmatic advertising.
+Before we start we want to mention that Emerse works for advertisers to deliver quality and cost controlled programmatic advertising as a managed service.
 We do this by employing a process of quality management which is traditionally more often found in areas such as manufacturing.
 To learn more about the work we do please feel free to contact our sales team to set up a meeting.

 What is ad reload time?